-Traditional marital arts training offer pervasive benefits that go beyond the physical.
+Traditional martial arts training offer pervasive benefits that go beyond the physical.
 Despite the exponential growth of technology applied to our society and decline of many traditions and institutions, the keyword here is “life.”
-How can we become better at balancing and honoring our lives?
+How can we become better at #balancing and honoring our lives?

-With the constant onslaught of technological advances and disruption of our traditions and institutions, Kung fu is an eternal art form that offers a mindfulness and self mastery that can elevate every aspect of modern living.
+With the constant onslaught of technological advances and devolution of our traditions and institutions, Kung fu is an eternal art form that offers a mindfulness and self mastery that can elevate every aspect of modern living.
+I love it.